 Less Tangible Benefits

 There’s some other benefits to weigh with CC Plus that are less tangible, but could still be important to your family.
 One example is college credit and the accompanying transcript could help with admissions or the scholarship process.
 This could be another way to differentiate your student over the competition.
 Another potential benefit is the possibility of a reduced course load.
 A few courses from CC Plus could help your student graduate earlier than peers or take fewer courses each semester.
-The value of these benefits is something to consider.
+The value of these benefits is something to consider given the potential upside for your future graduate.

 4. CC Plus Alternatives